turingschool/try-turing/be-weekend/welcome-bee/index.md

 ### What to Expect

 Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
 We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
-Below is our agenda for the day (all times in MST):
+Below is our agenda for the day:

-- **30 mins** Welcome, Intros, and Setup
+- Welcome, Intros, and Setup (30 mins)
-- **2 hours, 30 mins** Instruction
+- Instruction (2 hours, 30 min)
-- **1 hour** Turing Info Session
+- Turing Info Session (1 hour)

 ### Online Learning Norms